BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 `./test.sh japetella_respiration.txt`

+Because this is a shell script, we have to specify for the computer where the script is located (`./`).
 Permission to read, write, and execute files is controlled by a command called `chmod`.
 You can add permissions for all users to use the file:

 `chmod u+x test.sh`